Why Leather Is More Eco-Friendly And Good For The Environment?

 Polyester and faux leather are both fruits in various colors.
 One type of faux leather is really polyester disguised as leather.
 Both materials will have the same characteristics with a little difference.

-Faux leather does not stretch well yet does not pill.
+Faux leather does not stretch well yet does not peel.
 It is also utilized in many apparel goods, which saves you a lot of money.
 Faux Leather items are often inexpensive and in plentiful supply.

 Pleather has a bad reputation for being low-quality, therefore it's generally promoted as "vegan leather" these days.
 Pleather, like vinyl, is essentially plastic (polyurethane or polypropylene) on a rayon backing.
 Both layers of the fabric are petroleum-based, which has a major impact on the environment.